richardoluwadamilola/alx-system_engineering-devops/0x01-shell_permissions/README.md

 12-create a script that creates a directory with permissions 751 in the working directory 13-write a script that changes the group owner to school for the file hello 14-write a script that changes the owner to vincent and the group to staff for all files and directories in the working directory
+15-write a script that changes the owner and the group of _hello to vincent and staff respectively